 Map from "Forma Urbis Romae" by Rodolfo Lanciani (1893); the map shows in black the neighbourhood at the time of ancient Rome, in red as it was before 1870 and in blue the changes introduced after that year.
 In particular the thick blue line indicates the high wall built to prevent floods in the late 1880s.
 1) SS.
 Vincenzo e Anastasio; 2) S. Bartolomeo dei Vaccinari; 3) Ponte Giuseppe Garibaldi

-In 1885-886 the whole area shown in the etching was redesigned and almost all the buildings near the river bank were demolished, similar to what occurred in the adjoining Jewish Ghetto.
+In 1885-1886 the whole area shown in the etching was redesigned and almost all the buildings near the river bank were demolished, similar to what occurred in the adjoining Jewish Ghetto.
 The small church of SS.
 Vincenzo e Anastasio belonged to the guild of the cooks; it was very old, but it had been rebuilt in 1640.
 It was a parish church until 1824.
-The last records about the church indicate that it was in very poor condition.
+The last records about the church indicate that it was void of interest:

 (left/centre) Street bearing the name of the lost church of S. Bartolomeo dei Vaccinari; (right) portal of an old building which shows the new level of the street

 The workshops of the tanners were located near the river bank; in 1570 the guild of the tanners was assigned an old church (S. Stefano de Arenula); the new owners dedicated it to St. Bartholomew, their patron saint; later on the church was entirely rebuilt (see a directory of Roman churches belonging to a guild).

 Over the altar of the little tribune is the flaying of S. Bartolomew, who is represented, in the lateral painting to the left as refusing to worship idols; and in that to the right as suffering martyrdom by decapitation.
 Donovan